(Coffee) staling is defined as the loss and alteration of the volatile aroma constituents.

 When it comes to preserving coffee’s freshness, there is a lot of conflicting information on how best to maintain that just roasted flavor.
 For many years keeping coffee beans in the freezer was known to be an effective way to preserve the fleeting aromas of freshly roasted coffee.
 In recent years, however, many “experts” have challenged this view, some even suggesting that freezing may actually harm coffee’s flavor.
 For quality-conscious coffee consumers, this has led to great confusion.

 Just as exposing the beans to a higher temperature accelerates the release of gases, lowering the temperature slows the rate of dissipation.
-Freezing coffee to -10F or -20C is a very effective way to extend the freshness of its aroma constituents.
+Freezing coffee to -10F or -20C is a proven effective way to extend the intensity of coffee’s aroma constituents.
 The volatility is reduced by about four-fold, and rates of oxidation are reduced by about 50% for each 10C reduction (roughly fifteen-fold).
 Additionally, the vegetable-like oil congeals, reducing the movement of volatiles within the beans from convective rates to diffusional rates.
 Finally, freezing immobilizes water molecules, thus reducing their reactivity.
 This is especially important for consumers living in high-humidity environments, as coffee beans are hydroscopic, and rapidly absorb environmental moisture.

+However, the above discussion assumes that the coffee is fresh to begin with.
+If the coffee is not fresh when purchased it does little good to preserve what no longer exists.
 Our commitment to quality dictates that preserving coffee’s freshness begins with us.
 We freeze all of our coffee shortly after roasting, sealing in all the best components of that just-roasted flavor.

 Coffee Technology.
 Michael Sivetz, Ch.
 E, Norman W. Desrosier, Ph.D.; AVI Publishing.
 1979.